mennymendoza/gait-based-auth/README.md

 ### Feature Module

 There are two important functions in the feature.py script.
 The first is `build_feature_dataset`.
-All it does is look for files in the `raw-data` directory and extracts the features from any raw data file that has the users from the users list at the front.
+All it does is look for files in the `raw-data` directory and extracts the features from any raw data file.
 This feature data is split up and appropriately placed into the `training-data` directory and the `testing-data` directory.

 Parameters:
 The only required parameter is a segment size.
 This will determine how large the segments will be when the raw data is segmented and summarized.
 There's an optional parameter `training_split` which must be a float between 0 and 1; this determines the ratio of the data that will go to training.
 The remaining data will go to testing.